What is TEFL?

 Once you’re qualified, the hard part will be deciding where you want to go and live!
 The whole world is waiting for you.
 You can find paid work overseas via online jobs boards – i-to-i have their own jobs board and each job is moderated before it goes live, so you can be assured it’s legitimate.

-There are also supported options available in the forms of paid internships and seasonal positions, where you arrive with other likeminded TEFLers and receive a supported short-term placement.
+There are also supported options available in the form of paid internships and seasonal positions, where you arrive with other likeminded TEFLers and receive a supported short-term placement.
 These are ideal for first-time TEFL teachers, but they don’t tend to pay as much as longer term positions.

 Do I need a degree?